-For BIOGEM, at the end of an experiment13 some or all of the following files will be present:
+For BIOGEM, some or all of the following files will be present:

-- fields_biogem_2d.nc 2-D fields of (mostly) ocean bottom, ocean surface, and sediment surface properties.14 Also: water-column integrals of certain geochemistry diagnostics, air-sea gas exchange fluxes, atmospheric composition. - 2. fields_biogem_3d.nc 3-D fields ocean dissolved and particulate tracer properties.15 - 3. biogem_series.res16 Time-series results file. - 4. biogem_year__diag_GLOBAL.res Miscellaneous global diagnostic information.
+- 1. restart.nc Re-start file a snap-shot of the 3D distribution of biogeochem properties of the ocean at the very end of the experiment.
+Not intended for user-access, although it can be plotted just like any normal netCDF format file. - 2. fields_biogem_2d.nc 2-D fields of (mostly) ocean bottom, ocean surface, and sediment surface properties.
+21 Also: water-column integrals of certain geochemistry diagnostics, air-sea gas exchange fluxes, atmospheric composition. - 3. fields_biogem_3d.nc 3-D fields ocean dissolved and particulate tracer properties.
+22 - 4. biogem_series.res23 Time-series results file globally and surface-averaged propoerty values as a function of time in plain text (ASCII) format. - 5. biogem_year__diag_GLOBAL.res Miscellaneous global diagnostic information.
 It is saved at each requested time-slice with the file-name string containing the mid-point of the time-slice (as years).
-The diagnostics includes: - time mid-point and integration interval - global ocean surface area and volume - mean global sir-sea gas exchange coefficient (for CO2) - mean atmospheric tracer concentrations plus total inventory - mean ocean tracer concentrations plus total inventory - mean plus total global productivity - mean plus total global sedimentation - 5.
-The BIOGEM Restart file.
+The diagnostics includes: - time mid-point and integration interval - global ocean surface area and volume - mean global sir-sea gas exchange coefficient (for CO2) - mean atmospheric tracer concentrations plus total inventory - mean ocean tracer concentrations plus total inventory - mean plus total global productivity - mean plus total global sedimentation